fluhus/blini/paper/paper.md

 of length at least 1000 bases.
 The algorithms were expected to group each sequence with its mutated counterparts or with its fragments.
-Performance was evaluated using the Adjusted Rand-Index (ARI).
+Performance was evaluated using the Adjusted Rand Index (ARI).
 Blini's *scale* refers to the fraction of k-mers considered for the operation.
 Scale 100 means that 1/100 of k-mers were used.

-In the SNPs dataset, both Blini and MMseqs achieved an ARI between 0.999 and 1.0, except for Blini with scale 200 which achieved an ARI of 0.997 (Figure 3b).
+In the SNPs dataset, both Blini and MMseqs achieved an ARI between 0.999 and 1.0, except for Blini with scale 200, which achieved an ARI of 0.997 (Figure 3b).
 Blini created 100, 100, 101 and 110 clusters using scales
 25, 50, 100 and 200 respectively.
 MMseqs created 103 clusters (Figure 3a).